Gu Yi: Political involvements in United States

-In May 2015, Gu, as a Chinese oversea student in University of Georgia, involved in the commemoration event for the 25th anniversary of Tiananmen Square protests of 1989 organised by Independent Federation of Chinese Students and Scholars in front of Embassy of China in Washington, D.C.
+In May 2015, Gu, as a Chinese oversea student in University of Georgia, involved in the commemoration event for the 25th anniversary of the 1989 Tiananmen Square protests and massacre organised by Independent Federation of Chinese Students and Scholars in front of Embassy of China in Washington, D.C.

 In September 2014, Gu published an Article titled "Ilham's Sentence is Depressing" on The New York Times Chinese website, recalling his experience with Ilham Tohti, and rebuke the arrest and sentence of Ilham Tohti conducted by Chinese government.

 In October 2014, Gu involved in demonstrations supporting 2014 Hong Kong protests in Washington, D.C.
 In the interview of Voice of America and several other media, he said that his value is to fight for freedom and fight against oppression, and he hoped everyone could live without threaten.

 Since 2015, Gu published several articles on websites such as Boxun, rebuking the oppression to minorities, dissidents and activists conducted by Chinese Government.
 He believed the political system in People's Republic of China is like ISIS.

-In May 2015, Gu initiated an open letter titled "On the 26th Anniversary of Tian’anmen Massacre – an Open Letter to Fellow Students in Mainland China", urging revealing the truth of Tiananmen Square protests of 1989.
-In the open letter, he expressed that Chinese communist tyranny authorities were not qualified to "redress" the victims of Tiananmen Square Massacre, and "the state criminals must be sentenced".
-He further called for students in China to acknowledge the evil history of the Communist Party of China since 1921, and to think about the fundamental causes of the suffers by Chinese nations.
+In May 2015, Gu initiated an open letter titled "On the 26th Anniversary of Tian’anmen Massacre – an Open Letter to Fellow Students in Mainland China", urging revealing the truth of 1989 Tiananmen Square protests and massacre.
+In the open letter, he expressed that Chinese Communist Party (CCP) authorities were not qualified to "redress" the victims of Tiananmen Square massacre, and "the state criminals must be sentenced".
+He further called for students in China to acknowledge the evil history of the CCP since 1921, and to think about the fundamental causes of the suffers by Chinese nations.
 His open letter was signed by numerous oversea Chinese students such as Wu Lebao in Australia and Chen Bingxu in Michigan State University in United States.
-After the open letter was published, on 26 May, Global Times, an official media of Chinese Government, published an article titled "Oversea Forces are trying to incite young generations (to against Chinese Government)" criticising Gu's open letter.
+After the open letter was published, on 26 May, Global Times, a tabloid of the CCP, published an article titled "Oversea Forces are trying to incite young generations (to against Chinese Government)" criticising Gu's open letter.
 However, the article was soon recalled by itself.
 That attracted more attentions and signatories to the open letter.

-In May 2016, Gu hosted an event in China in Perspective, a magazine affiliated with Princeton China Initiative, calling for essays about comments on Tiananmen Square protests of 1989 from new generations in China.
+In May 2016, Gu hosted an event in China in Perspective, a magazine affiliated with Princeton China Initiative, calling for essays about comments on Tiananmen Square massacre from new generations in China.
 The event got about 30 submissions.